 The Grahams were introduced to Mitonzi, Donatira and their children, a refugee family originally from the Congo.

 Like other Family Alliance members, the Grahams helped Mitonzi and Donatira overcome challenges newly resettled families face: How do you apply for a job?
 How do you register your children for school?
-And what do you do when the heat in your house won’t come on in during a Utah winter?
+And what do you do when the heat in your house won’t come on during a Utah winter?

 Fortunately for Mitonzi and Donatira, the Graham family was just a phone call away.